maykinmedia/archiefbeheercomponent/doc/installation/demo.rst

 You will need:

-* A working Archiefvernietigingscomponent, for example as installed via the :ref:`quickstart`,
+* A working ArchiefBeheerComponent, for example as installed via the :ref:`quickstart`,
 * Full access to all `API's voor Zaakgericht werken`_, like an `Open Zaak`_ instance,
 * Access to a Selectielijst API, like: https://selectielijst.openzaak.nl.